 Possible baptisms

-There are a number of candidate births for John in Birmingham, so it not possible to confirm which, if any Birmingham birth is correct.
-Possible Birmingham baptisms include:
+There are a number of candidate baptisms for John in Birmingham including:

 - 1793 by Joseph and Sarah.
 Also baptized: Mary 1796 and Ann 1798 - see Theory C